iguessthislldo/opendds-devguide-converter/devguide/java_bindings.rst

 It is defined to be of type ``tcp``.
 The global transport configuration setting above causes this transport instance to be used by all readers and writers in the process.

-See Chapter :ref:`Run-time Configuration` for a complete description of all OpenDDS configuration parameters.
+See Chapter :ref:`run_time_configuration--run-time-configuration` for a complete description of all OpenDDS configuration parameters.

+.. _java_bindings--running-the-example:

 *******************
 Running the Example
 *******************

+..
+    Sect<10.9>

 To run the Messenger Java OpenDDS application, use the following commands: